Buzz Cuts To Soft Locs: 8 Black Women On Their Breakup Hair Transformations

 Remi, 31, Milton Keynes: “Red is loud and signifies a new chapter.”

-“Red is loud,” says Remi, staring into the camera during our video chat, “but it was also me playing it safe because red was the only color that my hair had ever been when I was younger, other than my natural hair color.”
-She hadn’t worn the color since her early twenties, a time when she was a freer and more joyful version of herself.
+“Red is loud,” says Remi, staring into the camera during our video chat, “But it was also me playing it safe because red was the only colour that my hair had ever been when I was younger, other than my natural hair colour.”
+She hadn’t worn the colour since her early twenties, a time when she was a freer and more joyful version of herself.
 After a major breakup in her late twenties, she returned to the familiar deep red to signal a new chapter.

-It was more than just color; she opted for a leave-out weave, a drastic shift after years of wearing braids.
-The color “reminded me of a time in my life where I just enjoyed my experience and the things that I was doing and the way that I was living,” says Remi.

 Everyone processes a breakup differently; some burrow into deep, dark depression, and some snap out of it in the blink of an eye, like the relationship never happened.
 For Remi, it wasn’t only the hair change that helped her move through her emotions, but writing about it was also an unexpected emotional release.
 She surprised herself by writing and sharing a deeply personal project called Crying Over Breakfast on her Instagram.